Ecoweek: Programs

-Since 2005, ECOWEEK developed its outreach activity towards raising awareness to a variety of population groups, age-groups and interests.
-For example, from children activity, cleaning of beaches, lottery of composters and solar chargers, to academic and colloquial lectures, site visits, design workshops, and film screenings.
+Since 2005, the organization's activities have included beach cleanups, distribution of environmental equipment, lectures, site visits, design workshops, and documentary screenings.

-Since 2008, ECOWEEK activities focus more on sustainable design and ecological building, social design, and placemaking.
-Its activity involved primarily one-week-long design workshops and international conferences for young and established professionals – primarily architects, designers, landscape architects and engineers.
-ECOWEEK has developed and expanded its activity through close collaboration with cultural institutions, such as the American Institute of Architects Continental Europe, the British Council, Goethe Institute, academic institutions, municipalities and governments.
+Since 2008, its activities have shifted toward sustainable design, ecological building, and placemaking, primarily through week-long workshops and conferences.
+The organization has partnered with entities such as the American Institute of Architects Continental Europe, the British Council, and the Goethe-Institut.
 ECOWEEK has initiated and organized activities in Ag.
 Nikolaos (Crete), Athens, Azaryia (Bethany), Belgrade, Bucharest, Cairns, Copenhagen, Istanbul, Jerusalem, Kraków, London, Milano, Mumbai, Sarajevo, Tel Aviv, Thessaloniki, Tilburg, Prishtina, and Rome.

-In 2017 ECOWEEK published its first book titled ECOWEEK Book#1: 50 Voices for Sustainability, featuring fifty articles by leading architects, designers, professionals, academics and environmentalists from around the world.
-Among them are award-winning architects Kengo Kuma, BIG, MVRDV, Francoise-Helene Jourda, Diebedo Francis Kere, Michael Sorkin, Prof. David Orr and Antarctica explorer Robert Swan.
+In 2017, the organization published ECOWEEK Book#1: 50 Voices for Sustainability, a collection of fifty articles by architects, academics, and environmentalists, including Kengo Kuma, Bjarke Ingels, MVRDV, Françoise-Hélène Jourda, Diébédo Francis Kéré, Michael Sorkin, David Orr, and Robert Swan.
 The same year ECOWEEK also issued ECOWEEK: The Workshops a publication with a collection of ideas and projects from the ECOWEEK workshops (2009-2016).

-In 2021 ECOWEEK published its second book titled ECOWEEK Book#2: 15 Paths to Sustainability: from Innovation to Social Design, featuring articles by leading architects and designers on sustainable design, innovation, circular design, social and participatory design, and public participation.
+In 2021, it published ECOWEEK Book#2: 15 Paths to Sustainability: from Innovation to Social Design, which features articles on sustainable design, circular economies, and public participation.
 The same year ECOWEEK also issued ECOWEEK Workshops (2009-2021) a publication with a collection of ideas and projects from the ECOWEEK workshops in 17 countries.